axelvaldez/radical-companies/_posts/radical-model/2022-09-29-fiat-dictatorships.markdown

 <h1>The Stock Market</h1>
  <p>The brilliance of the stock market is the realization that it takes a community to grow.<p>
  <div class="_citation">
-  <p>1790: The Philadelphia Stock Exchange is formed, helping spur the development of the U.S.&rsquo;s financial sectors and the country&rsquo;s expansion west.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>
+  <p>1790: The Philadelphia Stock Exchange is formed, helping spur the development of the U.S.&rsquo; financial sectors and the country&rsquo;s expansion west.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>
  </div>
- <p>It was a community of people with capital to invest, but it was, nevertheless, a community that did help businesses grow.<p>
+ <p>It was a community of people with accummulated capital to invest, but note that its first priority was to help "the U.S.&rsquo; &ldquo;financial sectors.&rdquo;<p>
  <p>The &ldquo;all men are created equal&rdquo; US Constitution was written and signed by slavers, but its interpretation has progressed since then.
+We have to be thankful that the US Constituion was aspirational.</p>
-On the other hand, the stock market has been stuck.
-Over time, it went from a mechanism to come with pricing and has become a huge gambling table, with ruthless competition and predatory practices.
-All of this has limited its healthy growth.</p>
+ <p>On the other hand, the stock market has been stuck.
+Over time, it went from a pricing machine, but it eventually became a huge gambling table, with ruthless competition and predatory practices.
+All of this has corrupted its healthy growth.</p>

 <h1>Oh, the Irony</h1>
  <p>It is noteworthy that <span class="_paradigm">Radical</span> companies will be incubated <em>inside</em> the <span class="_paradigm">Fiat</span> system.
 In time this will transform the <span class="_paradigm">Fiat</span> system itself.</p>